 How Halifax Regional Police is structured

-Halifax Regional Police is made up of the Chief’s Office and three divisions, each with various units and sections:
+Halifax Regional Police is made up of the Chief’s Office and six divisions, each with various units and sections:

-Halifax Regional Police is headed by the Chief of Police, who is supported by an executive management team made up of the deputy chief, three superintendents, and seven inspectors.
+Halifax Regional Police is headed by the Chief of Police, who is supported by an executive management team made up of two deputy chiefs, five superintendents, and five inspectors.
 Non-commissioned officer ranks, from highest to lowest, are: staff sergeant, sergeant, and constable.

 Meet the Executive Management Team